Online MSc Mental Health

 Our Standard Requirements

-• We will also take into account practical experience of working with young people or in mental health settings.
+If you do not meet the standard academic entry criteria, we will take into account applications with practical experience of working with young people or in a mental health setting.

 International Requirements